SummerFields/MCPE/README.md

 # MCPE
-This is the Summerfields texturepack for Minecraft Bedrock edition (MCPE / Windows 10 edition)
+This is the Summerfields Resource Pack for Minecraft Bedrock edition (MCPE / Windows 10 edition)